 - Governance and management approaches to sustainability problems

-- International policies and assessments, such as the UN Convention of Biological Diversity, Millennium Ecosystem Assessment and Intergovernmental Platform on Biodiversity and Ecosystem Services.
+- Concepts relevant for International policies and assessments, such as the UN Convention of Biological Diversity, Millennium Ecosystem Assessment and Intergovernmental Platform on Biodiversity and Ecosystem Services.

 Students will have the ability to:

-- Synthesize research to answer questions relevant for policy makers and managers
+- Synthesize research to answer questions relevant for policy makers and management

 - Identify appropriate solutions within the limits of different governance systems